 How late can I send in my recertification application?

 You have until December 31 to postmark the recertification application.
-However, it is recommended that you send the application several months before the expiration date.
+However, it is recommended that you send the application a minimum of 1 month before the expiration date.

 Can I request an extension for recertification?

-What would happen if I let my certification lapse and the exam is no longer offered?
+What would happen if I let my certification lapse?

 Will the DNP be a mandatory eligibility requirement for the CUNP exam?